Keep a record of any WordPress change you want in the activity log

 WP Security Audit Log sensors

-For every set of changes, WP Security Audit Log has a sensor.
+For every set of changes, WP Security Audit Log has a sensor (what are the activity log sensors?).
 For example to monitor all the login and logouts on WordPress, the plugin’s sensor is called LogInOut.php.
 All sensor files can be found in the following plugin directory: /wp-security-audit-log/classes/sensors/.

 If you are not familiar with events, first read the document What are WordPress activity log events.
 All the Events that the plugin uses in the WordPress activity log are declared in the file defaults.php which can be found in the root directory of the plugin (/wp-content/plugins/wp-security-audit-log).
-Refer to the complete list of WordPress security alerts for more information on the alerts.
+Refer to the complete list of WordPress activity log event IDs for more information about every event ID.

 Therefore the process of creating a custom event, or a number of custom events in the WordPress audit trail is very simple:

 - Create a sensor in the /wp-content/uploads/wp-security-audit-log/custom-sensors/ directory

-- Declare the alerts in the file /wp-content/uploads/wp-security-audit-log/custom-alerts.php.
+- Declare the events in the file /wp-content/uploads/wp-security-audit-log/custom-alerts.php.
 As simple as that.
 Let’s start

 Read the rest of this post for more detailed explanation of how to build your sensor.

 WP Security Audit Log sensors documentation and sample code

-Before proceeding please download the file custom-alerts.zip which includes the sample sensor file and custom alerts file used for the below example.
+Before proceeding please download the example plugin which includes the sample sensor file and custom events file used for the below example.

 Developing the sensor for WP Security Audit Log

-Extract and open the sensor file WSAL_Sensors_CustomHooks.php from the zip file.
+Extract and open the sensor file CustomSensor.php from the zip file.
 The code in the sample sensor is fully documented but just in case here is also a quick introduction.
 First you have to specify a class for your custom sensor:

 class WSAL_Sensors_CustomHooks extends WSAL_AbstractSensor

-Then specify the hooks you are going to use in this sensor in the section HookEvents, shown in the following code sample:
+Then specify the hooks you are going to use in this sensor in the section HookEvents:

 public function HookEvents()